Variety of power sums and divisors in the moduli space of cubic fourfolds: Apolarity and syzygies

+Recall that the cactus rank of a cubic fourfold $F=V(f)$ is the minimal length of an apolar subscheme (Definition \ref{defcactusrank}).
+We consider the syzygies of the ideal $I_f$, and give below a partial characterization of cubic fourfolds of cactus rank $<10$, which we will use to prove Proposition \ref{exampleveronese} in the next section.

+For a cubic fourfold $F\subset \PP(V^*)$, let $V_{10}(F)\subset \PP(V)$ be the union of subschemes of length $10$ which are apolar to $F$.
+We shall show, in Lemma \ref{leautiliser}, that when $F$ is general and of cactus rank $10$, then $V_{10}(F)$ is a hypersurface of degree $9$.
+As suggested to us by Hans Christian von Bothmer, to find the equation of $V_{10}(F)$, when it is a hypersurface, we study the syzygies of the apolar ideal $I_f$ and compare it with syzygies of the ideal of subschemes of length $9$ and $10$.

-We are interested in the Betti numbers for the minimal free resolution of the ideal $I_f$ for a general $f$, and for the ideal of a general set of $9$ and $10$ points.
-Examples are easily computed with {\it Macaulay2} \cite{MAC2}, and by the minimality of Betti numbers in these cases we conclude that the minimal resolution of the apolar ideal $I_f$ has Betti numbers
+We are interested in the graded Betti numbers for the minimal free resolution of the ideal $I_f$ for a general $f$, and for the ideal of a general set of $9$ and $10$ points. \begin{examp} The Betti numbers in the following examples have been computed with {\it Macaulay2} \cite{MAC2}. \begin{enumerate} \item Let $f\in \CC[x_0,...,x_5]$ be the cubic form